terascope/teraslice/docs/packages/data-mate/data-frame.md

      * @param as a optional name for the new column with the aggregated values */ count(field: string, as?: string): this;

     /**
-     * Create a groups of unique values
-     *
-     * @param field the name of the column to run the aggregation on
-     * @param as a optional name for the new column with the aggregated values */ unique(field: string): this;

-    /**
      * Group the data in hourly buckets